-The basic tension in the Canadian Confederation debates of the 1860s was how to reconcile the ideal of a national government with a system of representation by population with francophone Quebec's desire to maintain over its own cultural institutions - in particular those dealing with education.
-The eventual solution was a federal system with a federal government elected through a rough representation by population, but with responsibility for education (among other things) vested firmly at the provincial level.
-This compromise is enshrined very specifically in § 93 of the Canadian Constitution, which allocates responsibility for postsecondary institutions and their funding to the provinces.
-This is why Canada effectively has ten provincial systems of postsecondary education rather than a single national one.
+A basic tension in the Canadian Confederation debates of the 1860s was how to create a system of representation by population, which also guaranteed to Catholic, francophone Quebec the ability to maintain control over cultural institutions - in particular educational ones.
+The eventual solution was a federal system with a national government elected through a rough representation by population, but with responsibility for education (among other things) vested firmly at the provincial level.
+This compromise is enshrined very specifically in s.
+93 of the Canadian Constitution, which allocates responsibility for postsecondary institutions and their funding to the provinces.
+This in why Canada effectively has ten provincial systems of postsecondary education rather than a single national one.

-Though operating funds (which includes both provincial government funding and tuition fees) are exclusively provincial in nature, the federal government contributes to the higher education sector in three ways: through transfer payments to provinces, support for scientific research, and various forms of student financial assistance.
+Though operating funds - which includes both provincial government funding and tuition fees - are in effect exclusively the responsibility of provincial governments, the federal government contributes to the higher education sector in three ways: through transfer payments to provinces, support for scientific research, and various forms of student assistance.

 The federal government transfers funds to provincial governments in two ways: first, through equalization payments designed to allow poorer provinces to provide services at levels similar to richer ones and second, through per-capita payments via the Canada Health Transfer and the Canada Social Transfer.
 These transfer programs originated in the 1940s, when the federal government "borrowed" tax room from provinces to pay for the war effort, and they continued in the 1950s/60s when the government began to use these tax revenues to pay provinces for the development of what we now know as our social safety net.
 Roughly 30% of the Canada Social Transfer is theoretically allocated to postsecondary education; however, since there is no way to track federal funds once they are in provincial coffers, this allocation is purely notional.
 In total the \$3.5 billion or so from this source would account for only about 6% of total institutional revenue in Canadian PSE.

-Further details about these arrangements may be found in Chapter 5.
+Further details about these arrangements may be found in chapter 4.

-Public funding for scientific research at universities did not begin until World War II, but it only became a major source of institutional revenue during the 1970s.
+Funding for scientific research at universities began in World War I, it but only became a major source of institutional funding during the 1970s.
 For many years, this funding was directed not to institutions, but to individual researchers (or groups thereof) through the granting councils.
 From the early 1990s onwards, however, there has been a gradual move towards funding research at an institutional level, first through the Network Centres of Excellence, then through the Canada Foundation for Innovation (which funds research infrastructure) and most recently through the Canada First Research Excellence Fund.
 Some provinces also fund research separately (notably Quebec), but the main sources of funding lie in Ottawa.

-Student assistance in Canada takes various forms (see Chapter 5), but both provinces and the federal government contribute to students' education through loans, grants and tax credits.
+Student assistance in Canada takes various forms (see chapter 5), but both provinces and the federal government contribute to students' education through loans, grants and tax credits.
 In addition, the federal government spends over \$1 billion per year in educational savings incentives.

-In addition to the above, there is funding for capital, which tends to be erratic and come in bursts, often in the form of "stimulus" programs during times of economic downturn.
-Increasingly, outside Quebec at least, provincial governments are relying on occasional federal government spending sprees to take care of capital funding, though institutional fundraising is also rising in importance as a source of capital funds.
+In addition to the above, there is funding for capital, which tends to be erratic and come in bursts, often in the form of "stimulus" programs in times of economic downturn.
+Increasingly, outside Quebec at least, provincial governments are relying on occasional federal government spending sprees to take care of capital funding, though institutional fund-raising is also rising in importance as a source of capital funds.

-APPENDIX B Note on Sources
+Appendix B / Note on Sources